 Casselton real estate is some of the most expensive in North Dakota, although Casselton house values don't compare to the most expensive real estate in the U.S.

-When you are in Casselton, you'll notice that it is more blue-collar than most other communities in America.
-36.99% of Casselton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Casselton is generally considered to be a blue-collar town.
+36.99% of the Casselton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Casselton is a city of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Casselton who work in management occupations (11.90%), healthcare (11.11%), and sales jobs (7.10%).

-The citizens of Casselton are very well educated compared to the average community in the nation: 37.63% of adults in Casselton have a bachelor's degree or even advanced degree.
+The population of Casselton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.63% of adults in Casselton have a bachelor's degree or even advanced degree.

 The per capita income in Casselton in 2022 was $46,344, which is wealthy relative to North Dakota and the nation.
 This equates to an annual income of $185,376 for a family of four.
 However, Casselton contains both very wealthy and poor people as well.